andy-blum/andy-blum/src/articles/2024-12-26_how-i-wish-web-components-worked.md

 Instead of sharing a set of designs and asking each team to build their own solutions, we can build a set of components that will cover a wide array of use cases and common interaction patterns.
 This then lets our separate teams just plop a new component in their application and reap the benefits of the styles, functionality and accessibility for free.

 Unfortunately, this brings along a number of negative side-effects in web components.
 To make a component that adopters can just drop on a page, authors will need to tuck away the styling and semantic structure of the component into the shadowDOM.
-In your browsers devtools that might look like this:
+In your browser's devtools that might look like this:

 ```HTML
 <my-product product-id="abc123">